charleskx/node-auth-2fa/README.md

 # Factor Authentication (2FA) with Node.js and Fastify

-This is a sample project that demonstrates how to implement two-factor authentication (2FA) in a Node.js application using the Fastify and the Speakeasy library.
+This is a sample project that demonstrates how to implement two-factor authentication (2FA) in a Node.js application using the Fastify and the otplib library.

 ## Prerequisites